sammiee5311/sammiee5311.github.com/_posts/2020-08-30-Algorithm.md

 ## Dijkstra

-Dijkstra's algorithm (or Dijkstra's Shortest Path First algorithm, SPF algorithm)[4] is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks. (wikipedia)
+Dijkstra's algorithm (or Dijkstra's Shortest Path First algorithm, SPF algorithm) is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
+But it does not work with negative numbers (wikipedia)

 ``` python
 while True: